-Figure 3-48: Network Route Print
+Figure 3-44: Network Route Print

-You will see the routing table entries with network destinations and the gateways to which packets are forwarded when they are headed to that destination.
-Unless you've

-- already added static routes to the table, everything you see here will be dynamically generated. - In order to delete route in the IP routing table you will type a command using the following syntax route delete 11.5.1.2
+- You will see the routing table entries with network destinations and the gateways to which packets are forwarded when they are headed to that destination.
+Unless you've already added static routes to the table, everything you see here will be dynamically generated. - In order to delete route in the IP routing table you will type a command using the following syntax

+'''

 Route delete destination_network

+'''

-So, to delete the route with destination network 11.5.0.0, all we'd have to do is type this command.
+So, to delete the route with destination network 11.5.1.2, all we'd have to do is type this command.